useful-bytes/netsleuth/docs/cli.md

 ```

 In order to inspect a target in public mode, you must have an active [public gateway](/gateway) subscription.
 Inspecting in `local` mode has no additional requirements – the proxy server runs on your machine.

+If set, the `auth` option causes the gateway to check for an `Authorization: Basic …` header and respond with a 401 if the correct username and password was not supplied.
+The username and password are stored in plaintext; do not reuse credentials.

 Note: netsleuth can also inspect outgoing requests made from a node process.
 It is not necessary to run any CLI commands for this functionality; see the [API docs](api) for more info.